Cascading/Impatient/part1/README.md

     gradle clean jar

-Before running this sample app, be sure to set your `HADOOP_HOME` environment variable.
-Then clear the `output` directory, then to run on a desktop/laptop with Apache Hadoop in standalone mode:
+To run on a desktop/laptop with Hadoop in standalone mode:

-    rm -rf output
     hadoop jar ./build/libs/impatient.jar data/rain.txt output/rain

 To view the results: